A martini glass filled with coffee

 • Sleep deprivation aftermath.
 Poor sleep quality and reduced sleep duration can lead to a sleep deficit, magnifying the effects of alcohol and caffeine the next day.
 As a result, we find ourselves in a vicious cycle as we consume more of one or both to compensate.

+Action steps.
 To keep alcohol and caffeine from wreaking havoc on your sleep, try this:

 1. Tech timeout.
 Alcohol and caffeine can already interfere with sleep, so give your body an extra hand.
 An hour before bed, switch off your tech — smartphones, laptops, and TVs.
 The blue light from screens can interfere with production of melatonin, a hormone essential for sleep.

 2. Stretch before sleep.
 Engage in a 10-minute gentle stretch or yoga routine before bed to relax muscles and joints that might have been tensed due to caffeine.
-This practice can also act as a physical signal for your body that it's time to wind down.
+This practice can also act as a physical signal your body that it's time to wind down.

 3. Soundscapes.
 Play calming background sounds, like ocean waves or forest ambiance, as you drift off.
 This masks noisy outside disturbances and keeps the mind distracted from the alertness caused by caffeine or restlessness from alcohol.